JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Explain how this is a simplified version of the real implementation in `prima_tower`
+- Slightly simplified version of the real implementation

 ---